Deformations of current Lie algebras. I. Small algebras in characteristic 2: Second cohomology and deformations of extended by derivations

 \begin{proof} Similar to Proposition \ref{prop-deform}.
 Since, in this case, there are no $2$-cochains of weight $4$, the necessary and sufficient condition for prolongability of infinitesimal deformation is

 for any $a,b,c\in A$.
 The first summand here vanishes, and we are left with (\ref{eq-xi}). \end{proof}

-To determine the isomorphism classes of algebras appearing in Propositions \ref{prop-deform} and \ref{prop-deform-u0}, yet alone to determine which of the corresponding $2$-cocycles are semitrivial, in the parlance of \cite{blls} (see Remark 4 after Lemma \ref{lemma-ess}), seems to be a technically difficult task.
-A very partial solution of this task -- with inconclusive, but enough to achieve our main goal, answer -- is presented in the next section.
+To determine the isomorphism classes of algebras appearing in Propositions \ref{prop-deform} and \ref{prop-deform-u0}, yet alone to determine which of the corresponding $2$-cocycles are semitrivial, in the parlance of \cite{blls} (see Remark \ref{rem-lemma-ess}, part 4), seems to be a technically difficult task.
+A very partial solution of this task -- with inconclusive answer, but enough to achieve our main goal -- is presented in the next section.